-Beginning at the end of 2021, beyond some music approved by artists who I am friends with, everything I am playing on the live stream and during the show is what I call “libre music”.
-Mostly, that means it is licensed as Creative Commons BY-NC-SA.
-This was originally motivated by my wanting to make the show acceptable to play on other streams, but then I figured out there’s a cultural reason to support this kind of music and to try to help build more of a community around it.
+Beginning at the end of 2021, nearly everything I play on the live stream and during the show is what I call “libre music”.
+Mostly, that means the artists are giving others the right to play according to a Creative Commons license.
+This was originally motivated by my wanting to make the show acceptable to play on other streams, but then I figured out there’s a cultural reason to support music licensed this way and to try to help build more of a community around it.

 Playing My Part

 What I advocate for is a culture where the best information and ideas can go viral, which in turn makes society better for everyone.
 So my idea behind advocating for “libre music” is just to add music to that list.
 To elaborate, the internet and social media allow for an extremely flat communication platform.
 This makes it very easy for anyone to make their work accessible to everyone and for us to decide what to recommend to others.
 Collectively, it allows for much more of a democracy of attention.
 There are still lots of issues slowing this process down or making it less ideal than it could be, but working on that together forms the basis of a movement.

 Much more about the Free Music Movement.